PhonePe/mantis/src/new-scanner-integrations/command-config-file.md

 # Add scanner to config file
 ---

-Now that the Amass.py tool class is ready, adding it to config is simple.
-Add the class name Amass under moduleName **discovery** under **tools**
+Now that the Amass.py and SSLMate.py tool classes are ready, adding it to config is simple.
+Add the class names Amass, SSLMate under moduleName **discovery** under **tools**

 ```yaml
 - workflowName: 'default'